Fetch pays back up to 90% of unexpected vet bills

 Health & Wellness

-As the temperature drops, it’s important to think about how cold weather affects our pups.
+When the temperature drops, it’s important to think about how cold weather affects our pups.
 Is it always safe for them to be outside?
 How long can they withstand low temperatures?
-Fetch’s on-staff vet Dr. Aliya McCullough shares how to monitor your pup’s safety in colder weather.
+We spoke to Dr. Aliya McCullough, Fetch’s Chief Veterinary Officer and Director of Veterinary Affairs, to learn how to monitor your pup’s safety in colder weather.
+We’ve also created a Cold Weather Safety Chart as a quick reference guide.

 Size